cusbg/MolArt/docs/README.md

 * ``focusInStructure(seqPos, neighborhoodSize)``
     * Focuses at a given residue.
 If *neighborhoodSize* provided, all residues having atoms in a sphere of given radius (in Angstroms) will be dispalayed as well.

+* ``structureLoaded()``
+    * True if a structure is loaded.
+Can be false either if there does not exist anystructure for the molecule or when the stucture it not loaded yet.

+* ``getSeqStrRange()``
+    * Get ranges in the sequence which have a structure mapped.
+The return value is an array of arrays of size 2 as there can be undetermined parts of the structure resulting in multiple observed regions.
+    If there is not structure set, the method throws an error (can be checked in advance using the ``structureLoaded`` method).